contains the active ingredient amlodipine besilate

 Heat and dampness can destroy some medicines.

 Keep Nordip where children cannot reach it.

-If your doctor tells you to stop taking Nordip, or the expiry date has passed, ask your pharmacist what to do with any left
+If your doctor tells you to stop taking Nordip, or the tablets have passed their expiry

 What it looks like